TheEnjoyneer/floridayear1/spring2020/eel5733/progAssigns/pa6/readMe.txt

 	   		...Ending with line <#>

 	   		- Locks held entering this region are:
+	   			- devc->sem1 is held across the region, until it is released right before devc->sem2 is acquired
+	   			- devc->sem2 is acquired if in MODE1 right before returning from the function

 	   		- Shared data accessed during this region:
+	   			- devc->mode
+	   			- devc->count1
+	   			- devc->count2

 	   	5) In e2_release(), basically the entire function:
 	   		Beginning with line <#>...